 I love herbs, and growing them indoors is easy.
 Herbs add a texture, feel and scent to a room or a garden that is unlike any other plant.
 And, there is nothing like cooking with fresh herbs!
-But if you are like me, you like to do most things just a little bit different, so we found these DIY indoor herb garden projects and ideas that are just a cut above the usual terra cotta pots.
+But if you are like me, you like to do most things just a little bit different, so we found these DIY indoor herb garden ideas and projects that are just a cut above the usual terra cotta pots.
 (Not that there is anything wrong with that!)
 And in case you need a little guidance as well, some advice for which herbs grow well and how to maintain your herb garden indoors.
-Our featured photo above, is by Intimate Weddings.
-They have a step by step on creating this teacup herb garden.

 Indoor Herb Garden Basics